LinusU/secure-remote-password/README.md

 ### Logging in

-Authenticating with the server involves mutliple steps.
+Authenticating with the server involves multiple steps.

 **1** - The client generates a secret/public ephemeral value pair.